tetherscript/WinUITranslator/README.md

 - In that `Resources.resw` file, you'll see that the hint token (`@`, `@@`, `!`, `!!`) have been placed in the comments field. **Don't edit this file.**
 - No other `.resw` files have been touched.
 That will happen when you translate.
 - The contents of `DetectedXamlElements.json` have also been replaced.
+> [!NOTE]
+> Scanning is the greatest timesaver over other translation methods.
+You don't need to manually add items the the .resw files.
+That is huge.

 ## Summary